 - If you are about to move to a new slide or clear the screen in some way, it might be helpful to pause for a moment and perhaps say that this is what you’re about to do.
 Viewers can of course pause the video while they review a section, but this becomes easier if there is a clear moment when they can do it.
 If you put up a line of text and immediately move to the next slide, then it is hard for the viewer to pause.

 - Go for the best sound quality you can manage.
-The recording studios will have good quality microphones, if you prefer to record there.

 - Remember that you can’t show the viewer something by pointing at your screen, however tempting this may be!